Meesayen/gladius-forge/README.md

 - Jade

-the task compiles templates in JST format, namespaces them under a `R.templates` globally accessible variable and serve it to you in the form of a `template.js` module inside your static scripts folder.
+the task compiles templates in JST format, namespaces them under a `R.templates` globally accessible variable and serves it to you in the form of a `template.js` module inside your static scripts folder.

-You can also rely on a Karma task runner, with PhantomJS and Google Chrome engines (bring your own karma.config.js file), plus JSHint code check and JSValidate safety checks on critical tasks.
+You can also rely on a Karma tests runner, with PhantomJS and Google Chrome engines (bring your own karma.config.js file, though), plus JSHint code check and JSValidate safety checks on critical tasks.

 It also gives you the possibility to serve your own instance of a Node.js server,